Gunshow (webcomic): "This is fine"

+In June 2023, the "This is Fine" emote cosmetic was added to Epic Games' Fortnite: Battle Royale as part of the Chapter 4: Season 3 Battle Pass in collaboration with KC Green.

+In September 2024, KC Green and Numskull Games announced that they are working on a video game based on "On Fire" titled This is Fine: Maximum Cope which is planned as a "classic, old-school, platformer game" where Question Hound battles monsters from inside his subconscious.
+KC Green and Numskull Games also announced that a Kickstarter campaign to help fund the game's development will start of September 26.

 Usage in politics

-In July 2016, the United States Republican Party (or GOP, short for "Grand Old Party") used the "This is fine" meme in a Twitter message, adding the text "Well ¯\_(ツ)_/¯ #DemsInPhilly #EnoughClinton", referring to the Democratic Party selecting Hillary Clinton as their presidential candidate during the 2016 Democratic National Convention.
+In July 2016, the United States Republican Party (or GOP, short for "Grand Old Party") used the "This is fine" meme in a Twitter message, in reference to the Democratic Party selecting Hillary Clinton as their presidential candidate during the 2016 Democratic National Convention.
 The usage of the meme suggested that Democratic voters were in denial about damage being done by selecting Clinton as candidate, though it may also be that the GOP was simply celebrating what they saw as a "Democratic meltdown".
+Usage of the meme by the GOP drew backlash from some Democratic voters, webcomic creators, and also from KC Green himself, who said "everyone is in their right to use this is fine [sic] on social media posts, but man o man I personally would like @GOP to delete their stupid post."
+Vox Media compared Green's experience with that of various musicians that had their works appropriated for political purposes, and The New York Observer used the event as an example of how the works of webcomic artists are frequently reposted without proper attribution.

 Green had already anticipated the usage of his webcomic strip for political purposes.
 First Look Media's webcomic The Nib commissioned Green before the Democratic National Convention to draw a version of the "This is fine" meme featuring the GOP elephant mascot similarly sitting in a flaming room.
 The artwork was commissioned to be placed in the Philadelphia Art Gallery in Old City.
 Once the GOP posted the Twitter message, The Nib responded with "We actually paid the artist who made this.
 Here's what he came up with" and a hyperlink to the cartoon.

-Usage of the meme by the GOP drew backlash from some Democratic voters, webcomic creators, and also from KC Green himself, who criticized "everyone the GOP for using his webcomic panels to accomplish their commentary, saying that is in their right to use this is fine on social media posts, but man o man I personally would like @GOP to delete their stupid post."
-Vox Media compared Green's experience with that of various musicians that had their works appropriated for political purposes, and The New York Observer used the event as an example of how the works of webcomic artists are frequently reposted without proper attribution.

 The Ukrainian authorities behind the @Ukraine Twitter account used an animated version of the "This is fine" meme to illustrate in a self-deprecating sardonic tone the fight against the 2017 Ukraine ransomware attacks.
-That invited comments that they used the meme wrong, since it became to signify disastrous government inaction; but it attracted attention to the tweet and contributed to an increase in the followers.
+This invited comments that they used the meme wrongly, since it came to signify disastrous government inaction; but it attracted attention to the tweet and contributed to an increase in the number of followers.

+In early-January 2025, Fridays for Future Germany used the first frame, redrawn to flat colors, to publicize their upcoming nationwide rally scheduled for 14 February 2025.
+Their caption reads instead: "Cuz this is not fine!".